SRVivek1/kafka-for-beginners-2024/01.documentation/01-kafka-basics.md

     - To remove such confusion, the following task is done by Kafka:
       - It chooses one of the broker's partition as a leader, and the rest of them becomes its followers.
 At any time only one broker can be the partition leader.
         - **Producers** can only send data to the broker that is leader of a partition.
       - The followers(brokers) will be allowed to synchronize the data.
-But, in the presence of a leader, none of the followers is allowed to serve the client's request.
+But, in the presence of a leader, none of the followers is allowed to serve the clien t's request.
 These replicas are known as ISR(in-sync-replica).
 So, Apache Kafka offers multiple **ISR (in-sync-replica)** for the data.
     - Therefore, only the leader is allowed to serve the client request.
 The leader handles all the read and writes operations of data for the partitions.
 The leader and its followers are determined by the zookeeper.
   - **Consumers: Replica fetching:**
     - Since Kafka 2.4+, it's possible to configure consumers to read data from closest  replica.